Orelsaada/MassLinkedinConnect/README.md

 # MassLinkedinConnect
-Automation of mass connect on Linkedin
+Automation of mass connect on Linkedin using Selenium.